dudeperf3ct/dudeperf3ct.github.io/sensei/ray_dalio.md

 What you think is attainable is just a function of what you know at that moment.
 Once you start your pursuit paths you never saw before will emerge.

-Working for money is a sought-after path.
-Working for meaning is the rewarding one.
+<span class='red'>Working for money is a sought-after path.
+Working for meaning is the rewarding one.</span>

 Transcendental meditation is the best gift I would give to anybody.